-Although most plant foods aren't complete proteins, meaning they don't supply all of the essential amino acids the body is unable to produce on its own like animal-based proteins, tofu is an exception and is considered a complete protein.
+Although most plant foods aren't complete proteins, meaning they don't supply all of the essential amino acids the body is unable to produce on its own, tofu is an exception and is considered a complete protein.
 That said, even if you don't opt for tofu, you can also eat a variety of plant proteins throughout the day to get all of the necessary amino acids if you're a vegetarian or vegan.

 While most Americans eat enough protein, many could benefit from making leaner and healthier choices, per Ohio State University Extension.
 One easy way to do this: Regularly choose soy products or beans as a main or side dish, like a stir-fry with veggies and tofu.